markbrown4/gmail-react/readme.md

     </li>
 ```

-*React.addons.classSet* is a handy utility method for adding conditional classes.
+classNames is a handy little function by Jed Watson for adding conditional classes.

 ## The Magic